The Thaumatorium:

 length (x:xs) = 1 + length xs

-Curried You can give a function a part of the input to create a new function (imperative languages like C or Python always want all arguments at once)
+Curried "Partial Application" means that a function receives only a part of the input, which makes it return a new function that still wants the rest of the input (imperative languages like C or Python always want all arguments at once)

 timesTwo :: Int -> Int